abcwcm/Cao_Epicardium/README.md

 The analyses were also performed at a time when Seurat's `scTransform` method was en vogue.
 For that, the [tutorials of the Satija Lab](https://satijalab.org/seurat/) were followed.
 `monocle3` was used for pseudotime and trajectory analyses.

+## DATA AVAILABILITY

+* the `SingleCellExperiment` object named "sce_CellGeneFiltWithScTransformBatchCorrect_2019-06.rds" in the scripts here, can be found [here](https://wcm.box.com/shared/static/uqv3zlp17txnb2548d7lvw43moka96yl.rds) -- caution, this is the direct link to the RDS file!

+For additional objects inlcuding the `SingleCellExperiment` objets that we generated from other publicly available scRNA-seq data, please get in touch with `abc at med.cornell.edu`, we're happy to share then with you via whatever route works best for you.

 ## Filtering